Skip to Content

 Some babies always have diaper rash, and sometimes regular baby products for rash don’t work.
 Sometimes they make everything worse.

-We learned that many home remedies are effective, and now is the time to find out is cornstarch good for diaper rash.
+We learned that many home remedies are effective, and now is the time to find out if is cornstarch good for diaper rash.

-It’s not recommended to use cornstarch for diaper rash.
+Well, it’s not recommended to use cornstarch for diaper rash.
 According to some medical studies, cornstarch for diaper rash is a bad choice because it could worsen existing yeast infections.

 Cornstarch for diaper rash is a safer option than talc-based baby powder, but it can cause some complications if the baby has a yeast infection.